ubaldot/defrecs/README.md

 3. [State Smith](https://github.com/statesmith/statesmith) for generating
    code for finite state-machines.

-And of course a board to flash.
+And of course a board where to download the software.
 Here we used an STM32F446RE Nucleo board and/or an Arduino.
 For the Arduino platform we use Platformio but at the moment the Arduino platform is left a bit behind.
 PR are welcome of course.